-- 1. Go to Configuration > System > Configuration Manager. - 2.
-Click Switches.
-The Switches list displays. - 3.
-Click the New button. - 4.
+Procedure: Creating Switch Objects Steps 1.
+Click New .
 Enter the following information.
-For some fields, you can either enter the name of a value or click the Browse button to select a value from a list: - Name-The name of the Switch.
-You must specify a value for this property, and that value must be unique within this Tenant (in a multi-tenant environment). - Switching Office-The Switching Office to which this Switch belongs.
+For some fields, you can either enter the name of a value or click Browse to select a value from a list: Name-The name of the Switch.
+You must specify a value for this property, and that value must be unique within this Tenant (in a multi-tenant environment).
+Switching Office-The Switching Office to which this Switch belongs.
 You must specify a value for this property.
-Once you set the value, you cannot change it. - Switch Type-The type of Switching Office to which this Switch belongs.
-This value is set automatically. - T-Server-The T-Server Application object through which the telephony objects of this Switch are

-- controlled.
-Once you establish the association, it cannot be broken as long as the specified T-Server has at least one client application. - DN Range-The internal numbering plan of the Switch.
+Once you set the value, you cannot change it.
+Switch Type-The type of Switching Office to which this Switch belongs.
+This value is set automatically.
+T-Server-The T-Server Application object through which the telephony objects of this Switch are controlled.
+Once you establish the association, it cannot be broken as long as the specified T-Server has at least one client application.
+DN Range-The internal numbering plan of the Switch.
 Use a hyphen to specify a range of numbers, and use commas to specify a series of stand-alone numbers or ranges-for example, 1100-1179, 1190-1195, 1199.
-Although this parameter is optional, it may be important for T-Server operation with certain types of Switches. - Tenant-In a multi-Tenant environment, the Tenant to which this object belongs.
-This value is automatically set to the Tenant that was specified in the Tenant Directory field in the object list. - State Enabled-If selected, indicates that the object is in regular operating condition and can be used without any restrictions. - 5.
+Although this parameter is optional, it may be important for T-Server operation with certain types of Switches.
+Tenant-In a multi-Tenant environment, the Tenant to which this object belongs.
+This value is automatically set to the Tenant that was specified in the Tenant Directory field in the object list.

+- State Enabled-If selected, indicates that the object is in regular operating condition and can be used without any restrictions. - 3.
 The Access Codes tab displays a list of Access Codes that are used to place, route, or transfer calls from this Switch to other Switches in a multi-site installation.
 Depending on the structure of a numbering plan, you may or may not need access codes to reach DNs that belong to different Switches of a multi-site telephone network.
-Click the Add button to add an Access Code to this Switch. - 6.
+Click Add to add an Access Code to this Switch. - 4.
 Enter the following information in the pop-up window that displays on your screen: - Switch-The Switch to which you assign this Access Code. - Code-The prefix used to reach DNs of the Switch specified in the Switch property when placing or transferring calls from DNs of the Switch to the object for which you are configuring.
 You must specify a value for this property.
 You must specify an Access Code in full accordance with the numbering plan of the contact center telephone network, and you must make any changes to the Access Codes only after the corresponding changes have been made to the telephone network. - Target Type-The type of target within the Switch for which you are specifying all routing parameters.